-- "The lessons develop the mind as well as the body."Prosiect Dawns Ysgol y GelliCaernarfon, Gwynedd
+- "The dance club grew to be one of the focal point of the week."Prosiect Dawns Ysgol y GelliCaernarfon, Gwynedd

 - The sessions were fantastic all the pupils enjoyed creating the dance piece.TeacherYsgol Tanycastell

 - "It was a valuable experience for the children."Ysgol GroeslonGwynedd